mrsamsonn/vlsi-project/README.md

 - [x] Logisim functional (unless bugs/issues encountered)
 - [x] magic gate layouts
 - [ ] make a single block as top level
 - [ ] make sure all magic simulates properly (will help us in the long run before we build the parts)
+- [ ] build MUX3 in magic?
+- [ ] build Register File in magic?
+- [ ] build ALU in magic?

 **Issues**
 - [x] Fix DFF incorrect output